HalfdanJ/ofxSniffer/README.md

 ./apothecary update ofxSniffer
 ```
 This will build libtins and libpcap.
 Currently only tested on mac os, but should work under linux and windows (with some modifications to the formula).

+### Known Issues
+**Permission denied opening dev/bpf0**

+In some cases you need to gain access to read from you network card (See more on issue #2).
+You can do this by running the command

+    sudo chmod o+r /dev/bpf*